How to Convert Any OpenAPI Spec to an MCP Server: The Complete Guide to Connecting REST APIs to AI Agents

 Approach 2: Selective Wrapping (For Complex APIs)

 Not every API should be fully converted.
-Some APIs have 400+ endpoints, and exposing all of them to an AI agent creates confusion (the agent doesn’t know which tool to use) and security risk (the agent can call dangerous endpoints).
+Some APIs have hundreds of endpoints, and exposing all of them to an AI agent creates confusion (the agent doesn’t know which tool to use) and security risk (the agent can call dangerous endpoints).

 For these APIs, selective wrapping gives you fine-grained control.